Vasai-Virar City Municipal Corporation: Demographics

 The population of Vasai-Virar was 1,343,402 at the 2011 census, up from 693,350 in 2001, 365,480 in 1991, and 219,868 in 1981, there exists slums and villages as well as urban zones.

 Vasai Virar Religion Census

 The population of Vasai Virar City comprises many different religions.
 Among them, Hinduism is practiced by 943,165 people which makes up to 78.05% of the total population, which is below the national average of 80.5%.
 The table given below shows the total populations of different religions that are practiced along with their percentage.

-City Population Statistics
+City population statistics

 The table given below shows the total population of Vasai Virar Municipal Corporation, further segregated into Rural and Urban, as well as, Male and Female numbers in the total population.

 Children

 The total children population (below 6 years of age) is given below further divided into Rural, Urban, Male and Female Numbers.